itsdstar/Weather_app/README.md

 > [!NOTE]
 > The weather report is fetched from [Weather API](https://www.weatherapi.com/) which delivers proper data most of the time but may posses some "incorrect" data
 > at times.
-Long story short its not 100% accurate.
+Long story short it's not 100% accurate.

 The Search Option uses a JS array to add location suggestion based on the input which speeds up the search process for the API and also opens a drop down menu to choose from.
 This search option is not the best in the implementation of search result optimization and filtering but does the basic job well.